rrusk/DancePracticeMusicPlayer/README.md

 "dance_intros": {"default": "gap_10", "PasoDoble": "announce"}
 ```

-`Silver+ Std 60min Timed` and the timed blocks in `Silver+ Latin 30min Timed` are
+`Silver+ Std 60min Timed` and the blocks in `Silver+ Latin 30min` are therefore
-therefore silent.
-The Latin practice keeps an announcement before Paso Doble because
+silent.
+The Latin practice keeps an announcement before Paso Doble because that
-that dance needs the warning, but Paso Doble is an ordinary one-song block rather than
+dance needs the warning.
-a timed block.

 An intro counts inside a timed block's budget, so changing its type does not add to
 the configured block length.
 Custom practice types can use `"announce"` for a spoken